wmarshall484/DSI_LECTURES_2/neural-network/brian-mann/slides/neural-network.md

 * Know the benefits and drawbacks of using a neural network
 * Build a simple neural network for binary classification
 * Train a neural network using backpropagation
-* Explain the parameters of a neural network and what they do

 ## Background